 When death occurs beyond a radius of 322 km of Winnipeg, the body cannot be accepted by the University of Manitoba because of problems relating to the shipping of an unembalmed body.

-The Department of Human Anatomy and Cell Science will not accept:
+The Department of Human Anatomy and Cell Science will not accept donors with the following:

 FUNERAL AND MEMORIAL SERVICES